pablopantaleon/flutter_qrcodescanner/README.md

 ## Testing
 The project includes general testing but a lot of testing is still missing, the idea here is just to have some basic testing files to get a feel of how to do it.
 Like unit-testing, bloc testing, widget testing and golden files.

+## Lint
+Lint rules are not applied for this demo project

 ## Error Handling
 1. Errors like network connections or bad data are handled using a generic bloc state